warestack/watchflow/docs/concepts/overview.md

 # Architecture Overview

 Watchflow replaces static protection rules with context-aware monitoring.
 Our hybrid architecture combines rule-based logic with AI intelligence to ensure consistent quality standards so teams can focus on building, increase trust, and move fast.

+> **Experience the power of agentic governance** - then scale to enterprise with [Warestack](https://www.warestack.com/)

 ## Hybrid Architecture